 Check out the table and notes below to see brand compatibility.

-* Salomon – Salomon’s universal binding discs will allow their bindings to fit on any binding mounting system including Burton’s channel system (post 2011).
-I think most of the new bindings come with the universal disks – the Salomon website says “available with all bindings $199 & up” so would pay to double check that you are getting universal disks.
+* Salomon: Salomon’s universal binding discs will allow their bindings to fit on any binding mounting system including Burton’s channel system (post 2011).
+Most new Salomon bindings come with the universal disks – the Salomon website says “available with all bindings $149 & up” which is a large majority of their bindings.
+At time of writing they only had one pair that was less than $149.

-* Rossignol – couldn’t find any disc converters for Rossignol bindings – doesn’t mean they don’t exist but maybe harder to find.
+* Rossignol: As far as I know none of these are compatible with the Channel and I couldn’t find any disc converters for Rossignol bindings – doesn’t mean they don’t exist but maybe harder to find.
 Best bet is to contact Rossignol before buying to make sure.

 If the brand of binding that you are interested in is not in the table above, or you are not sure if the particular model is compatible, it is best to contact the binding manufacturer directly.
 They will know if their bindings are compatible or if they provide a disc accessory which makes their bindings compatible.
 Most should have one or the other but it pays to check.